sparql-generate/sparql-generate/sparql-generate-website/src/site/markdown/tutorial.md

 </locations>
 ```

 In this case, the XPath expressions return multiple values, which is a problem since we must assign the correct identifier to the correct name and geocoordinates.
-SPARQL-Generate has a special clause to split the document into subparts that are process iteratively: the `ITERATOR` clause that makes use of special iteration functions:
+SPARQL-Generate has a special clause to split the document into subparts that are processed iteratively: the `ITERATOR` clause that makes use of special iterator functions:

 ```
 GENERATE {